Clearview Library District Reopens

-The Clearview Library District have reopened the Windsor-Severance Library to the public on Monday January 25 at 720 3rd Street in Windsor.
+The Clearview Library District has reopened the Windsor-Severance Library to the public starting Monday, January 25, at 720 3rd Street in Windsor.

-The new hours for the library vary from 9 am to 7 pm Monday through Friday, 9 am to 4 pm on Saturdays and 1 pm to 4 pm on Sundays.
-The bookmobile also started on Monday allowing patrons on board at stops.
+The library’s new hours vary from 9 am to 7 pm Monday through Friday, 9 am to 4 pm on Saturdays, and 1 pm to 4 pm on Sundays.
+The bookmobile also started, allowing patrons on board at stops.

 A total of one person or family is allowed onto the bookmobile at one time for no longer than 15 minutes.
 All staff and patrons aboard the bookmobile are required to wear face coverings.